Are you a data nerd? Do you love to distill specific information from larger trends? Sounds like economics might be the right field for you.

 This is just one career for a graduate of an economics program at the master’s level.
 Others include statistician, business analyst, economic loss specialist, and many others.

 What are the Best Online Master’s in Economics degrees?

 The four factors that define the ranking system for this list of the best online master’s degrees in economics programs are as follows:

 The ranking is weighted most heavily towards the Payscale salary value (50% of a scaled range of available salary figures), with the in-state tuition being the second strongest ranking factor.
 Like any good economist, College Choice has taken care to lay out all the factors to give you the best options in the nation.

 In-state tuition: $9,208

 Out-of-state tuition: $28,010

 Students have long praised Purdue University for its commitment to online education.
 It has continued this tradition by offering the Master of Arts in Economics.
+Purdue has always offered two ways to get their degrees; students can either choose to pursue their program online or in a hybrid format.
 This school holds regional accreditation by the NCACS THLC.